Top Sights to See in Milan in Italy

 The Last Supper in Milan Da Vinci is among the top sights to see when in Milano

 Milano is one of the most popular destinations to visit in Italy making it sensible to plan ahead and buy timeslot reservation tickets for the top sights to see in Italy’s fashion city.
-Although advance reservations are officially only essential to see Leonardo da Vinci’s The Last Supper fresco painting, it is very sensible to book timeslot admissions for all sights offering such skip-the-line tickets, including the Duomo and especially to visit the popular rooftop terraces of the cathedral.
+Advance reservations are essential to see Leonardo da Vinci’s The Last Supper fresco painting, the Duomo, and the Brera art museum.
+It is very sensible to book timeslot admissions for all sights offering such skip-the-line tickets.
 Sitting in a cafe, in a church pew, in the shade of the cathedral, or even staying longer in bed is a better choice than queuing at a ticket window for an admission that was available online — even short ticket queues move frustratingly slow.

 Leonardo Da Vinci: The Last Supper in Milan